zencart/documentation/content/user/admin_pages/modules/shipping.md

 They appear on the screen shown when you click Admin > Modules > Shipping.

-As of Zen Cart 1.5.7, the built in shipping modules are:
+As of Zen Cart 1.5.7, the built-in shipping modules are:

 - flat
 - freeoptions